 Yes, all students are required to pay the student health fee.
 While the student health fee covers visits with our providers, it also covers much more.
-The student health fee also provides funding for Counseling Services, Disabilities Services, and Miner Wellness.
+The student health fee also provides funding for Student Well-Being and Student Accessibility and Testing.
 These funds help provide a variety of wellness programs for and on the campus.
 Additionally, to ensure a safe environment for all, Student Health is responsible for overseeing the immunization and tuberculosis policies on campus.
 Even if you never step foot in the Student Health Complex, you will experience the benefits of the student health fee at some point.

 Please note the student health fee is NOT INSURANCE.
 We recommend every student carry health insurance to help cover emergencies and services not provided by Student Health.

-Students can purchase health insurance through Aetna.
-Information on student health insurance is available online.
+Students can purchase health insurance through Anthem Student Advantage.

-In addition to access to provider services, the student health fee provides you to access to reduced prices for many labs and medications - which can be paid in cash, check, or billed to Joe’SS.
+In addition to access to provider services, the student health fee provides you to access to reduced prices for many labs and medications - which can be paid in cash or billed to Joe’SS.
 We also accept Visa, Discover Card, and Master Card.

 Please note that IEP Students (Intensive English Program) are required to pay for all charges at the time of visit.
 IEP students cannot bill charges to Joe'SS.